sharynneazhar/eecs448-rate-my-campus/README.md

 ##### Tutorial
 - [React with Meteor Tutorial][3] - Create a simple app to manage a 'to do' list and collaborate with others on those tasks.
+- [Beginner's Guide to MongoDB and Meteor][14] - How MongoDB works with Meteor

 ### The Team